rapidez/docs/src/5.x/packages/statamic.md

 ## Content migration

-The `statamic-content-migration:migrate-cms-pages` command is available to migrate your Magento 2 CMS pages to Statamic pages since rapidez/statamic V8.
+The `statamic-content-migration:migrate-cms-pages` command migrates your Magento 2 CMS pages into Statamic's `pages` collection.
 You can use this command as inspiration to create your own content migrations, like blog pages, or FAQ pages.

+Optionally limit which pages are migrated with `--identifiers` (comma-separated Magento identifiers) and `--identifier-type` (`whitelist` or `blacklist`, default `whitelist`).

 The ConvertField action will transform html into the bard component with the fieldName you pass.
 It will use the CleanHtml action to transform messy Magento templates with widgets, variables, nested cms blocks into plain html.